-All of our Festive, much of Village and a good portion of Orchard is juice from apples that are blemished or otherwise unsuitable for grocery shelf sales.
+Much of the juice we ferment for our cider is squeezed from apples that are blemished or otherwise unsuitable for grocery shelf sales.
 We arrange for these apples to be late-harvested before being tumped and pressed.
 The orchardist gets a return on apples that would otherwise be left to fall on the ground and we get well-developed, flavoursome apples for cidermaking.

 We make our ciders by style rather than by variety.
 We have an affinity for English-style ciders and make our blends in the English eastern counties, western counties and west country styles.
-Festive uses carefully selected dessert apple varieties to give a light, crisp, refreshing eastern-style cider, and Village uses a greater proportion of tannic apples to give a rich, balanced cider in the western-style.
-Orchard uses mostly wild-fermented bitter-sweet apples balanced with some sharps for a deep, moody, dry west country cider.
+Festive uses carefully selected dessert apple varieties to give a light, crisp, refreshing eastern-style cider, and Village and Mayflower use a greater proportion of tannic apples to give a rich, balanced cider in the western-style.
+Wildling and Orchard use mostly wild-fermented bitter-sweet apples balanced with some sharps for a deep, moody, dry west country cider.